rpayeras/aws-serverless-node/readme.md

 ## Env variables

-Fill all variables from .env.sample and rename it to .env to test locally, copy it and rename it to .env.test for run testing suites
+Fill all variables from .env.sample and rename it to .env to test locally on each service folder, copy and rename it to .env.test for running testing suites

-## Docker
+## Testing and docker

-A docker image with postgres database is mandatory in order to run all tests and run applications locally [Docker docs](https://docs.docker.com/get-docker/)
+Docker image with postgres database is mandatory in order to run all tests and run lambdas locally [Docker docs](https://docs.docker.com/get-docker/)

 ```bash
 docker-compose up -d
 ```

-## Testing
+Run tests

 ```bash
 npm run test
 ```

-## Swagger

-Is generated automatically when we deploy to aws

 ## Serverless operations